Supported Environment

 $ make install

-Check the result file to make sure it is an static file.
+Check the result file to make sure it is a static file.

 $ ldd bin/driver